May 6, 2026

 Effects are anecdotal

-Summary: The mutated sequence associated with increased oxygen saturation rates has been identified and lab-verified; however, this mutation’s proclaimed benefits are rare (if they exist at all).
-Conclusions are anecdotal as finding carriers also with the proposed benefit of holding their breath longer have been elusive.
-Carriers and their offspring are often plagued with many dangerous side effects, including harmful effects to the brain region that controls movement, cognition, and memory.
-It can cause many adverse effects when the trait is passed, including diseases, deafness, and neurological disorders.
-Conditions include Huntington’s, KIDS Syndrome, Infantile-Onset, and Striatal Degeneration.
-Ironically, the mutation might directly associate breathing problems, including sleep apnea and increased sensitivity to carbon dioxide.
+The mutated sequence associated with increased oxygen saturation rates has been identified and lab-verified; however, this mutation’s proclaimed benefits are rare, if they exist at all.
+Conclusions remain anecdotal, as identifying carriers who also possess the proposed benefit of prolonged breath-holding has been elusive.
+Carriers and their offspring are often plagued with many dangerous side effects, including harmful effects to the brain regions that control movement, cognition, and memory.
+The mutation can cause many adverse inherited effects, including disease, deafness, and neurological disorders.
+Conditions associated with it include Huntington’s Disease, KIDS Syndrome, Infantile-Onset disorders, and Striatal Degeneration.
+Ironically, the mutation may also be directly associated with breathing problems, including sleep apnea and increased sensitivity to carbon dioxide.

 2 https://movementdisorders.onlinelibrary.wiley.com/doi/abs/10.1002/mds.27523